vitpia/markdown-cv/index.md

 ### Released
 [__“SimpTell”__](https://simptell.nl/), an application for the training of elliptical language production style by patients with chronic Broca’s aphasia _(Co-developer)_
 ### Under development
-__“TeleLanguage”__, Dutch version, a telephone-based language test battery to assess patients with mild language disorders
+__“TeleLanguage-NL”__, Dutch version, a telephone-based language test battery to assess patients with mild language disorders _(Co-developer)_
 __“Syntest”__, a Dutch test for the comprehension of (complex) syntactic structures